 By investing in technology and staff, the Comptroller's office continues to make it easier and faster for Texas citizens to do business with the agency.
 Technological innovations have spurred a significant increase in the online filing and payment of taxes.
-Only 10 taxes could be filed or paid online in January 2007, compared to 63 taxes in 2017.
-In fiscal 2017, more than 5.4 million tax returns were received online versus slightly more than 900,000 in fiscal 2007.
+In fiscal 2019, more than 98.4 percent of tax payments were received via direct deposit versus slightly more than 87.6 percent in fiscal 2007.
 Online payment allows the agency to deposit money in the state treasury faster and allocate funds to local authorities more quickly.
 Staff training and education make the processing of claims and distribution of payments more efficient and reliable for taxpayers around the state.

-• Transparent such that agency actions can be understood by any Texan.
+Transparent such that agency actions can be understood by any Texan.

 Online users can access a significant amount of information about the agency and tax-related matters.
 Tax statutes, rules, requirements, forms, rate calculations, reports and due dates, as well as "how-to" tutorials on creating accounts and filing and paying electronically, are all accessible and reflect the most up-to-date information.
 Examples of information offered online include a tax rate locator that enables the public to determine local sales tax rates for any address; local sales and use tax rate histories by local jurisdictions showing the current and prior sales tax rates imposed; and the components of the rate and the effective date and end date of each rate.
-Phone lines are available for taxpayers who want to speak directly with a tax specialist.
+A call center is available for taxpayers who want to speak directly with a tax specialist.
 Updates to keep the public current with tax news can be obtained by signing up for email notifications.